dvnshshrma/joke-writing-app/README.md

 - `POST /api/sets` - Create a new set
 - `PUT /api/sets/:id` - Update an existing set
 - `DELETE /api/sets/:id` - Delete a set

+### Analysis
+- `POST /api/analysis/analyze` - Upload audio and analyze a set
+- `GET /api/analysis` - Get all analyses
+- `GET /api/analysis/:id` - Get a specific analysis
+- `DELETE /api/analysis/:id` - Delete an analysis

+## Database Tables

+The application uses the following Supabase tables:

+1. **jokes** - Stores all jokes with sections, comments, and revisions
+2. **sets** - Stores sets with selected jokes, transitions, and metadata
+3. **analysis_results** - Stores performance analysis results with metrics and timelines

+See `server/create-analysis-table.sql` and `server/create-sets-table.sql` for table schemas.